Childhood Lead Poisoning Prevention Program

 Well Fed = Less Lead: The Role of Nutrition in Preventing Lead Poisoning

 Feed children a healthy diet with foods rich in calcium, iron, and vitamin C (see table below for examples).
 These nutrients help prevent lead from being absorbed by the body and can also help remove lead from the body.
 For more information about preventing lead poisoning in your child through nutrition, take a look at these handouts: English | Spanish

 Lean red meats

-Older homes and apartment buildings built before 1978 may contain lead-based paint.
+Older homes and buildings built before 1978 may contain lead-based paint.
 Disturbing lead-based paint during remodeling and repainting can create dangerous lead dust.
-Visit the EPA website for more information on renovating or painting your home.
+Visit the Environmental Protection Agency (EPA) website for more information on renovating or painting your home.

-- Get a list of Department of Health Services Certified Lead Professionals who are trained to do lead-safe work in your home by visiting the State of California's Childhood Lead Poisoning Prevention Branch or call (800) 597-LEAD.
+- Get a list of the Department of Health Services Certified Lead Professionals who are trained to do lead-safe work in your home by visiting the State of California's Childhood Lead Poisoning Prevention Branch website or by calling (800) 597-LEAD.

 - For more information on free Lead Safe Work Practices Training, call (858) 492-5015.

 - For information or questions on the EPA Renovation Repair and Paint (RRP) rule visit the EPA Region 9 website.